dev-sec/ansible-collection-hardening/roles/ssh_hardening/README.md

 For os_hardening to work, you will need the python-rpm package installed on the control node and 'pip install rpm' in the python prefix from where you are running ansible.

 Note that on Coreos remote systems, neither python nor python-rpm is installed as default, so for ansible to work you will have to install both packages on the remote using ansible.builtin.raw, before you use ssh_hardening.
+You will also need to specify the following in your playbook with reference to the ssh_hardening role:
+`ssh_authorized_keys_file: '.ssh/authorized_keys.d/ignition'`

 <!-- BEGIN_ANSIBLE_DOCS -->